sandeshwar/market-pulse-frontend/README.md

 # Market Pulse Chrome Extension

-A powerful Chrome extension designed to track market trends and insights directly from your browser.
+A powerful Chrome extension designed to track market indices and financial news directly from your browser.
 This repository contains the React-based implementation of the Market Pulse extension.

 ## Features

 - **Side Panel Integration**: Seamlessly integrates with Chrome's side panel for easy access to market information
 - **Responsive UI**: Collapsible panel design that adapts to your browsing needs
-- **Real-time Market Tracking**: Monitor market trends as you browse (requires backend connection)
+- **Market Indices Tracking**: Monitor global market indices from TradingView in real-time
 - **Modern Interface**: Clean and intuitive user interface built with React
-- **Customizable Watchlists**: Create and manage personalized stock watchlists
+- **Indices Watchlists**: Create and manage personalized indices watchlists
-- **Breaking News**: Stay updated with the latest market news
+- **Breaking News**: Stay updated with the latest financial news

 ## Project Structure